lakshit77/Langchain-poc/README.md

 ## Example Questions

+### Single Document Questions
 - What are the indications for OPDIVO?
 - What are the common side effects of YERVOY?
 - What is the recommended dosage for TECENTRIQ?
 - What contraindications exist for BRAFTOVI?
 - How should TAFINLAR be administered?

+### Cross-Document Questions
+- Compare the mechanism of action between OPDIVO and YERVOY.
+- What are the common adverse reactions shared by TECENTRIQ and PROLEUKIN?
+- How do the dosing recommendations differ between BRAFTOVI and MEKTOVI?
+- Compare the contraindications of TAFINLAR and COTELLIC.
+- What are the similarities and differences in patient monitoring requirements for immune checkpoint inhibitors?

 ## Notes